AdaptiveIntelligenceCircle/AIC-Education/README.md

   <img src="assets/AIC-education.png" alt="AIC Logo" width="1024" length = "1024"/>
 </p>

-Rebuilding Human Learning for the Adaptive Era
+> Rebuilding Human Learning for the Adaptive Era

-AIC-Education is the educational branch of the Adaptive Intelligence Circle (AIC).
-It focuses on redesigning learning systems for the age of Adaptive Intelligence.
+**AIC-Education is the educational branch of the Adaptive Intelligence Circle (AIC).
+It focuses on redesigning learning systems for the age of Adaptive Intelligence.**

-Instead of following the traditional model of “memorize – test – certify,” AIC-Education aims to build:
+Instead of following the traditional model of “memorize – test – certify”,  AIC-Education aims to build:

 🧠 Adaptive Learning Systems